AshbyLB/sql-employee-tracker/README.md

 # SQL Employee Tracker

 ## Description
-use this application to generate a team profile page with your teams info.
+Use this application to keep track of the employees in your company.

 ## Table of Contents
 - [Usage](#Usage)